elesto-dao/elesto/docs/Explanation/ADR/adr-template.md

 ## Decision

 > This section describes our response to these forces.
-It is stated in full sentences, with active voice.
+It is stated in complete sentences, with an active voice.
 "We will ..."
 > {decision body}

 ## Consequences

 > This section describes the resulting context after applying the decision.
 List all consequences here, taking care not to list only the "positive" consequences.
-A particular decision may have positive, negative, and neutral consequences, but all of the consesquences affect the team and project in the future.
+A particular decision may have positive, negative, and neutral consequences, but all of the consequences affect the team and project in the future.

 ### Backwards Compatibility

-> All ADRs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+> All ADRs that introduce backward incompatibilities must include a section describing these incompatibilities and their severity.
 The ADR must explain how the author proposes to deal with these incompatibilities.
-ADR submissions without a sufficient backwards compatibility treatise may be rejected outright.
+ADR submissions without a sufficient backward compatibility treatise may be rejected outright.

 ### Positive